Latest News

 WORDS PROVIDED BY RACHAEL RICKARD, IMAGES PROVIDED BY SAM ANDERSON

-From its’s inception in 2007 to the 10th anniversary event, the Ruralco Longbeach Coastal Challenge grew steadily in numbers, attracting new riders.
-As the numbers grew the committees of the time introduced new events, building the event from a single mountain bike ride to three mountain bike rides and three run and walk events which regularly attracted 800- 1,000 participants.
+From its inception in 2007 to the 10th anniversary event, the Ruralco Longbeach Coastal Challenge has grown steadily, attracting new riders each year.
+As the numbers grew, the committees of the time introduced new events, building the challenge from a single mountain bike ride to three mountain bike rides and three run and walk events, which attracted 800-1,000 participants annually.

-Over the past few years, the increase in the number of other events on offer, plus the cost of living have meant participants are spending more carefully.
-This led to a strategic review of the event, culminating in the organising committee for 2024 decided to refresh the new event, repurpose a trophy and introduce new courses to the offering.
+Over the past few years, the increase in the number of other events on offer, plus the cost of living, have meant participants are spending more carefully.
+This led to a strategic review of the event, culminating in the organising committee for 2024 deciding to refresh the new event, repurpose a trophy and introduce new courses to the offering.

 If this wasn’t enough of a revamp, there is also the addition of a new trophy up for grabs for school teams.
 Over the passage of time the event has ended up with two corporate mountain bike trophies, one for each of the 35km and 23km rides.
 These have historically been a battle between teams from Ruralco, BNZ and Big Als Methven, which has been awesome.
 However, to attract a new breed of riders the 35km team’s trophy has been repurposed to the Schools Challenge Trophy which will be awarded to the fastest team of four in the 12km mountain bike ride.
 Teams of four students must be between Years 4–8 and the winning team will be the one who has the fastest first three riders over the finish line.

-In addition to those out racing, competing, and completing, the event is supported by over 100 volunteers, from committee members, to catering on the day, to track preparations and management, to site management and sponsorship.
+In addition to those out racing, competing, and completing, the event is supported by over 100 volunteers, from committee members to catering on the day, to track preparations and management.

 “There are a huge number of hours that go into making this event the success it is, and we are really excited to welcome you all to the 2024 event.”